Saucy! By KFC

 Creative Direction

-The project began with translating Saucy’s vibrant brand language into a scalable design system that could be deployed across all digital touchpoints.
-This foundational system enabled us to maintain Saucy’s bold brand energy without sacrificing usability or clarity.
+Saucy’s vibrant brand language had to be translated into a scalable design system that could be deployed across all digital touchpoints.
+This foundational system enabled Saucy’s bold brand energy to be employed consistently without sacrificing usability or clarity.

 • I mapped core brand colors to WCAG-compliant accessibility values and expanded the palette to support light and dark themes.